Triveni Ghat

 Travel Tips: None

-At a distance of 1.5 km from Rishikesh Railway Station, Triveni Ghat is a scared Ghat and bathing spot on the right bank of River Ganges in Rishikesh.
+At a distance of 1.5 km from Rishikesh Railway Station, Triveni Ghat is a bathing spot on the right bank of the River Ganges in Rishikesh.
+It is one of the sacred ghats on the banks of the river Ganges and among the most famous Rishikesh sightseeing places.

-Triveni Ghat is located at the confluence of three religious rivers Ganga, Yamuna and Saraswati.
+Triveni Ghat is located at the confluence of three religious rivers Ganga, Yamuna, and Saraswati.
 Various pilgrims visit this place to take a holy dip in Triveni Ghat, before visiting the famous temples of Rishikesh.
-A popular belief is that anyone who takes a dip in Triveni Ghat will have a relief from all sins carried out and attain salvation.
+A popular belief is that anyone who takes a dip in Triveni Ghat will be relieved from all sins carried out and attain salvation.

-The Ganga Aarti at Triveni Ghat, also called as the Maha Aarti, is an evening prayer performed on the banks of the River Ganga.
-It is a major highlight of the ghat, which attracts a large number of devotees and visitors.
+The Ganga Aarti or Maha Aarti an evening prayer performed on the banks of the River Ganga is the major highlight of the ghat, which attracts a large number of devotees and visitors as part of Rishikesh tour.
 The Aarti is accompanied with chanting of bhajans, beating drums and bells.
-People lit oil diyas, put them on flower-filled leaf boats and release in the holy waters of the river.
+People lit oil diyas, put them on flower-filled leaf boats, and release them in the holy waters of the river.
 These illuminated lamps in the evening provide a beautiful view.
 This Aarti program is managed by Ganga Seva Samiti.
 For Participating in the Ganga Aarti one has to pay a nominal fee.

 Visitors can also take a boat ride in River Ganga from Triveni Ghat.
 Geeta Temple and Lakshmi Narayan Temples are major temples close to Triveni Ghat.